MicrosoftDocs/sdk-api/sdk-api-src/content/processthreadsapi/ne-processthreadsapi-process_information_class.md

 ### -field ProcessOverrideSubsequentPrefetchParameter

-Can be used in a call to the [SetProcessInformation function](nf-processthreadsapi-setprocessinformation.md) to set an "Override Prefetch Parameter" for the application that called it.
+Can be used in a call to the [SetProcessInformation function](nf-processthreadsapi-setprocessinformation.md) to set an [OVERRIDE_PREFETCH_PARAMETER structure](ns-processthreadsapi-override_prefetch_parameter.md) for the application that called it.
 (The prefetch parameter is used to differentiate different file access patterns for the same process name.)

 ### -field ProcessMaxOverridePrefetchParameter

-Can be used in a call to the [GetProcessInformation function](nf-processthreadsapi-getprocessinformation.md) to query the maximum allowable value (inclusive) for an "Override Prefetch Parameter".
+Can be used in a call to the [GetProcessInformation function](nf-processthreadsapi-getprocessinformation.md) to query the maximum allowable value (inclusive) for an [OVERRIDE_PREFETCH_PARAMETER structure](ns-processthreadsapi-override_prefetch_parameter.md).
 (The prefetch parameter is used to differentiate different file access patterns for the same process name.)

 ### -field ProcessInformationClassMax